BA (Hons); MA (Cantab); MB BChir; MRCP

 Clinical Research Fellow

-I was awarded a Wellcome Trust Clinical Research Training Fellowship in 2016 for my DPhil project entitled 'The Role of the Adaptor Protein-2 Sigma Subunit in Calcium Homeostasis'.
-This work explores the biology of G-Protein Coupled Receptor (GPCR) function, focusing on the calcium sensing receptor (CaSR).
-Loss-of-function and gain-of-function mutations to the CaSR result in hypercalcaemia and hypocalcaemia, relevant to my background as a Specialist Registrar in Diabetes and Endocrinology, and are associated with osteoporosis, kidney stones, epilepsy and neurocognitive problems.
-I am studying the CaSR signalling pathway and its components, focusing on the role of adaptor protein 2 sigma subunit which is involved in clathrin mediated endocytosis of the CaSR as mutations of this gives rise to hypercalcaemia.
+I am a Specialist Registrar in Diabetes and Endocrinology and was awarded a Wellcome Trust Clinical Research Training Fellowship in 2016 for my DPhil project entitled 'The role of the Adaptor Protein-2 Sigma Subunit (AP2σ) variants in calcitropic and non-calcitropic disorders'.
+This work explores the biology of G-Protein Coupled Receptor (GPCR) function, focusing on the calcium sensing receptor (CaSR) and its components.
+In particular I have studied the role of AP2σ which is involved in clathrin mediated endocytosis of the CaSR as mutations of this gives rise to hypercalcaemia and have been implicated in non-calcitropic disorders.

 Prior to starting my fellowship I graduated from the University of Cambridge with an intercalated BA in Pathology (2004), MB BChir (2007) and MA (Cantab) (2008).
-I completed my general professional training (MRCP) in 2010 and my specialty specific examination (SCE) in 2013.
-On completion of this DPhil I hope to continue to combine scientific research with clinical work with an ultimate aim of becoming an academic endocrinologist.
+I completed my general professional training (MRCP) in 2010 and my Specialty Certificate Examination (SCE) in 2013.